Firehed/u2f-php/README.md

 ## Introduction

+Web Authenication (commonly called WebAuthn) is a set of technologies to securely authenticate users in web applications.
+It is most commonly used as a second factor - either biometrics or a hardware device - to supplement password logins.
-U2F, or Universal Second Factor, is a new authentication protocol designed "to augment the security of their existing password infrastructure by adding a strong second factor to user login"[1](https://fidoalliance.org/specs/fido-u2f-v1.0-nfc-bt-amendment-20150514/fido-u2f-overview.html#background).
-It allows websites to replace the need for a companion app (such as Google Authenticator) with a single hardware token that will work across any website supporting the U2F protocol.
+It allows websites to replace the need for a companion app (such as Google Authenticator) or communication protocols (e.g. SMS) with a hardware-based second factor.

+This library has its roots in the U2F (universal second factor) protocol that WebAuthn evolved from, and supports both standards.
+Note that browsers are starting to drop support for the original U2F protocols in favor of WebAuthn; consequently, this library will do the same in the next major version.

 This library is designed to allow easy integration of the U2F protocol to an existing user authentication scheme.
 It handles the parsing and validating all of the raw message formats, and translates them into standard PHP objects.